Alejogb1/job-board/blog-data/column-layout-inside-submit-form-streamlit.md

 Oh and one more thing why did the programmer quit his job?
 Because he didnt get arrays

-Okay bad joke I know back to forms and columns and no more jokes.
+ bad joke I know back to forms and columns and no more jokes.
 I hope that helps and yeah good luck with the app let me know if you have any more questions.